julianxhokaxhiu/LineageOTA/README.md

 ## Changelog

 ### v?.?.?
+- Added config option to limit the number/age of github releases ( thanks to @toolstack )
+- Fixed Github returning only the first 100 releases ( thanks to @toolstack )
+- Fixed handling of Github releases that contain multiple zip files ( thanks to @toolstack )
 - Added config option to disable build types ( thanks to @toolstack )
 - Added config file for caching support ( thanks to @toolstack )
 - Added local caching support ( thanks to @toolstack )